mklemme/advanced-css/naming-conventions.md

-## Rethinking CSS style names for developers who want to writer more modular code and do other developer stuff good too
+## Rethinking CSS style names for developers who want to write more modular code and do other developer stuff good too

 > Inspirational text about why you should care.
 Because if you don't care about your code, who will?
 > \- Some web developer